ADT (ADT) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the home security company had lost 12.13% in the past month.
-In that same time, the Industrial Products sector lost 4.87%, while the S&P 500 lost 1.21%.
+Coming into today, shares of the home security company had lost 5.53% in the past month.
+In that same time, the Industrial Products sector lost 3.16%, while the S&P 500 gained 1.72%.

-Investors will be hoping for strength from ADT as it approaches its next earnings release.
+Wall Street will be looking for positivity from ADT as it approaches its next earnings report date.
 The company is expected to report EPS of $0.13, up 1400% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $1.62 billion, up 5.13% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.62 billion, up 5.13% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for ADT.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for ADT.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 5.56% lower within the past month.
-ADT currently has a Zacks Rank of #4 (Sell).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 5.56% lower.
+ADT is holding a Zacks Rank of #4 (Sell) right now.

-In terms of valuation, ADT is currently trading at a Forward P/E ratio of 9.5.
-Its industry sports an average Forward P/E of 18.61, so we one might conclude that ADT is trading at a discount comparatively.
+In terms of valuation, ADT is currently trading at a Forward P/E ratio of 9.7.
+For comparison, its industry has an average Forward P/E of 18.52, which means ADT is trading at a discount to the group.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.